RobertCsordas/RFCN-tensorflow/README.md

 The ROI pooling and the MS COCO loader needs to be compiled first.
 To do so, run make in the root directory of the project.
 You may need to edit *BoxEngine/ROIPooling/Makefile* if you need special linker/compiler options.

+*NOTE:* If you have multiple python versions on your system, and you want to use a different one than "python", provide an environment variable called PYTHON before calling make.
+For example: PYTHON=python3 make

 Testing
 -------